 How often does someone say: I had a great time in Mexico.

 Only for the listener to say: Hey, yeah I had a great time there too, we had this hotel near…

-At that point the conversation is about the interviewer, which is not the point.
+At that point, the conversation is about the interviewer, which is not the point.

 Tip 6: Maintain Breathing Space

-Breathing space is a technique which helps the interviewer remember to restrict their natural reflex to interrupt or respond.
+Breathing space is a technique that helps the interviewer remember to restrict their natural reflex to interrupt or respond.
 Let the interviewee breathe!
 Let them answer organically, at their own pace, in their own direction when responding to a direct question.

 And there you have it!
-With this basic tool-kit, you can acquire content to create story after story to share to engage donors and bring about greater awareness of what you do.
+With this basic toolkit, you can acquire content to create story after story to share to engage donors and bring about greater awareness of what you do.

 Remember: Practice makes perfect!
 Don’t be put off by one or two bad storytelling interviews.
 Every interview will be different and even those you may have initially felt were less effective, could really touch the heart of someone else!